oddbird/css-sandbox/src/sasslike/mixins-functions.md

 existing functions like `calc()`.
 Tab Atkins has suggested a math-only version of this would be simplest to implement.
-While that would be a useful first-step, it quickly falls short of the use-cases I've seen.
+While that might be a useful first-step, it quickly falls short of the use-cases I've seen.
 I would prefer to start with a more fully-featured approach, and work backwards to an attainable level 1 implementation if needed.

-In addition to some additional bike-shedding of the syntax, there are several more open questions in the thread:
+In addition to some bike-shedding of the syntax, there are several more open questions in the thread:

 - Can authors provide a fallback output